p/vcproj2cmake/README.txt

 === Hook script includes ===

-In the generated CMakeLists.txt file(s), you may notice lines like include(${V2C_HOOK_PROJECT} OPTIONAL)
+In the generated CMakeLists.txt file(s), you may notice lines like v2c_hook_invoke(${V2C_HOOK_PROJECT})
 These are meant to provide interception points ("hooks") to enhance online-converted CMakeLists.txt with specific static content (e.g. to call required CMake Find scripts via "find_package(Foobar REQUIRED)", or to override some undesireable .vc[x]proj choices, to provide some user-facing CMake setup cache variables, etc.).
-One could just as easily have written this line like include(cmake/vcproj2cmake/hook_project.txt OPTIONAL) , but then it would be somewhat less flexible (some environments might want to temporarily disable use of these included scripts, by changing the variable to a different/inexistent script).
+One could just as easily have used a hard-coded cmake/vcproj2cmake/hook_project.txt in this call, but then it would be somewhat less flexible (some environments might want to temporarily disable use of these included scripts, by changing the variable to a different/inexistent script).
 Note that these required variables like V2C_HOOK_PROJECT are pre-defined by our